 Advise affected patients about maintaining good hygiene to prevent transmission to others in the UK.

-Public health guidance on the exclusion of affected individuals from work or school is available, including advice on ‘preventing person-to-person gastrointestinal infections’ and ‘infection control in schools and other childcare settings’.
+Public health guidance on the exclusion of affected individuals from work or school is available, including advice on the public health management of gastro-intestinal infections and infection prevention and control in schools and other childcare settings.

 Public Health England has produced Typhoid: health advice for travellers guidance, available in English, Bengali, Gujarati, Punjabi and Urdu.

 The Green Book provides information on typhoid immunisation.